Sales enablement was supposed to make selling easier.

 - Where are your customers?
 Marketing teams will have a great sense of where those top customer personas tend to be, as well as their interests.
 Sharing this knowledge between Marketing and Sales is essential.

 - What's the market doing?
-The marketplace is ever-changing which is why research is critical to sales enablement.
-Customer behaviors shift and competitors emerge over time.
+Customer behaviors shift and new competitors constantly emerge over time.
+The marketplace is always changing, which is why research is critical to sales enablement.

 2. Processes

-The goal of sales enablement is to streamline the sales effort and the buyer journey—not to complicate it.
+The goal of sales enablement is to streamline the sales effort and the buyer experience—not to complicate it.
 Systems and processes are critical to that success.

 - Content delivery.
 Everyone who touches sales enablement (Product Marketing, Sales, designers, copywriters, etc.) needs to know the steps for approving materials, deliverable timelines, who owns what, and where to find content.